 Dr. Femida Kherani completed her Medical School and Surgical Ophthalmology Residency at the University of Alberta.
-During Medical School, Dr. Kherani spent a year at Oxford University studying Humanism of Medicine.
+During Medical School, Dr. Kherani spent a year at Oxford University studying Humanism of Medicine (a field that explores the respectful relationships between physicians and their patients).
 She subsequently completed a Fellowship in Oculofacial Plastic Surgery at the University of Pennsylvania and the Children’s Hospital of Philadelphia.

 In Philadelphia, Dr. Kherani was a Clinical and Surgical Instructor for Residents and Medical Students at the University of Pennsylvania.
 Dr. Kherani worked at the Centre for Human Appearance, where she worked in a multidisciplinary team.
 Dr. Kherani is a Clinical Assistant Professor at the University of Calgary and a Clinical Instructor at the University of British Columbia.

-Dr. Kherani speaks nationally and internationally on Adult and Pediatric Oculoplastic conditions.
+Dr. Kherani regularly speaks nationally and internationally on Adult and Pediatric Oculoplastic conditions, at meetings for professional medical organizations such as the American Academy of Ophthalmology.
 She is a Fellow of the Royal College of Physicians and Surgeons of Canada, and she is a Diplomate of the American Board of Ophthalmology.
-She is a Fellow of the American Society of Ophthalmic Plastic Reconstructive Surgery.
-She is a member of the Canadian Society of Oculoplastic Surgeons.
+She is a Fellow of the American Society of Ophthalmic Plastic Reconstructive Surgery (ASOPRS).
+Dr. Kherani is a member of the Canadian Society of Oculoplastic Surgeons.
 On the executive board for Women in Ophthalmology USA, Dr. Kherani is the founder of the Western Canadian Chapter.

 Dr Kherani routinely performs research projects, many of which have been published in international medical journals.
 One of her many published research projects includes Review of Eye Injuries Associated With Dermatologic Laser Treatment (Dermatologic Surgery Vol. 48, No. 5, May 2022).